Periscope: A Robotic Camera System to Support Remote Physical Collaboration: The Periscope System

 \paragraph{Target:} The helper can change the viewing direction of the camera by setting a target through a mouse right-click on the camera feed.
 The camera will point to the specified target such that the target is positioned near the center of the camera's field of view.
 Visual feedback is displayed on the camera feed in the form of a dot corresponding to the target.

-\paragraph{Adjust:} The helper can move the camera in one direction based on a directional input in order to make adjustments to the view.
+\paragraph{Adjust:} The helper can move the camera in a specific direction based on directional inputs, in order to make adjustments to the view.
 Through mouse scroll, the helper can move the camera forward or backward in the direction that the camera is currently pointing at, allowing them to see more detail or context depending on task needs.
-Other directional inputs (mouse left-click + drag up/down/left/right) will result in different behavior depending on whether \textit{Target} was engaged prior to \textit{Adjust}.
-If the camera is pointing at a target, then it will orbitally rotate around the target point.
+Other directional inputs (mouse left-click + drag up/down/left/right) will result in different behaviors depending on whether \textit{Target} was engaged prior to \textit{Adjust}.
+If the camera is pointing at a target, then it will perform orbital rotations around the target point.
 If there is no target, the camera will linearly move in the direction specified by the helper.
-We will refer to the three behaviors as zoom (move forward/backward), orbit (orbital rotation), and shift (linear movement) in the remainder of the paper.
+We will refer to the three behaviors as \textit{zoom} (move forward/backward), \textit{orbit} (orbital rotation), and \textit{shift} (linear movement) in the remainder of the paper.
 Visual feedback is displayed on the camera feed in the form of arrow overlays.

 The \textit{Target} + \textit{Adjust} interactions attempt to replicate the behavior of orbital cameras, which are widely used in virtual environments and suitable for object-focused applications.

 \paragraph{Reset:} The helper can move the camera from its current state to a pre-defined configuration by clicking a button on the GUI.
 The pre-defined configuration is identical to the initial configuration that the system enters at startup.